Q: How do I become an Aesthetician?

 Q: What is the difference between a laser technician and an aesthetician.

 A: An aesthetician is a professional license that requires anywhere from 600 – 1400 hours to complete.
 At the completion of hours, applicants are required to pass a state administered exam, and then they receive a state issued license.
-(If you are interested in becoming an aesthetician, NIMA offers the national premier Master Aesthetics program in our Salt Lake City campus.)
 The term "laser technician" is usually used in those states that allow you to perform laser services with only a certificate that documents training, and do not require you to also have a professional license.
 Aestheticians can also be considered laser technicians if they have received training in laser services, but laser technicians are not aestheticians.

 Q: What services can an aesthetician perform?